-IKE profile This option makes it possible to select the protection model associated with your VPN policy, from three preconfigured profiles: StrongEncryption , GoodEncryption and Mobile .
-Other profiles can be created or modified in the tab Encryption profiles .
-IKE version This option allows selecting the version of the IKE protocol (IKEv1 or IKEv2) that the peer uses. dentification Authentication method This field will show the authentication method selected during the creation of your peer via the wizard.
-You may modify your choice by selecting another method from the drop-down list. i NOTE For "mobile" peers, you have a choice between Certificate , Pre-shared key (PSK), Hybrid, Certificate and XAuth (iPhone).
+IKE profile This option makes it possible to select the protection model associated with your VPN policy, from three preconfigured profiles: StrongEncryption, GoodEncryption and IKE version Mobile.
+Other profiles can be created or modified in the tab Encryption profiles.
+This option allows selecting the version of the IKE protocol (IKEv1 or IKEv2) that the page uses dentification peer uses.
+Authentication method This field will show the authentication method selected during the creation of your peer via the wizard.
+You may modify your choice by selecting another method from the drop-down list.
+1 NOTE For "mobile" peers, you have a choice between Certificate , Pre-shared key (PSK), Hybrid, Certificate and XAuth (iPhone).
 Certificate If you have chosen the Certificate , Hybrid or Certificate and XAuth authentication method, this field displays the certificate that you present to set up the tunnel with this peer, or suggests that you select it from the drop-down list.
+You can select a certificate with a TPM-protected private key.
+For more information o the TPM, see the section Trusted Platform Module .
 If you had opted for the pre-shared key method, this field will not appear.
-Local ID (Optional) This field represents an IPsec VPN tunnel endpoint, sharing the "secret" or the PSK with the "Peer ID", the other endpoint.
+Local ID (Optional) This field represents an IPsec VPN tunnel endpoint, and shares the "secret" or the PSK with the "Peer ID", the other endpoint.
 You are represented by the "Local ID".
 This identifier must be in the form of an IP address, a domain name (FQDN: Full Qualified Domain Name) or an e-mail address (user@fqdn).
 1 NOTE This field can only be accessed if you have selected the Pre-shared key authentication method.
-Peer ID (Optional) This field represents an IPsec VPN tunnel endpoint, sharing the "secret" or the PSK with the "Local ID", the other endpoint.
+Peer ID (Optional) This field represents an IPsec VPN tunnel endpoint, and shares the "secret" or the PSK with the "Local ID", the other endpoint.
 The "Peer ID" represents your peer.
 The format is the same as the previous field.
 Pre-shared key (ASCII) In this field your PSK appears in the format you had selected earlier when creating the peer via the wizard: ASCII or hexadecimal characters (the format can be selected in the checkboxes below the field if you wish to change formats).
-Edit This button makes it possible to modify the pre-shared key that was used to set up the IPsec tunnel with this peer.
+Edit This button makes it possible to directly edit the pre-shared key that was used to se up the IPsec tunnel with this peer.
+Advanced propertie es Do not initiate the tunnel (Responder This option is grayed out and validated, as a tunnel to a mobile client with an unknown IP address cannot be set up.
+In this configuration, the firewall is therefore